hklarner/pyboolnet/PyBoolNet/Repository/irons_yeast/irons_yeast_attractors.md

 ### Attractor Report
- * created on 27.
-Apr.
+ * created on 02.
+May.
 2017 using PyBoolNet, see https://github.com/hklarner/PyBoolNet

 ### Steady States
  * there are no steady states